qdrant/landing_page/qdrant-landing/content/documentation/payload.md

 In compound queries involving multiple fields, Qdrant will attempt to use the most restrictive index first.

-To mark a field as indexable, you can use the following:
+To create index for the field, you can use the following:

 REST API